-Buhari okays appointment of 12 A-Court Justices, 16 new Judges - Vanguard News
+Buhari okays appointment of 12 A-Court justices, 16 new judges - Vanguard News

 By Ikechukwu Nnochiri

-ABUJA – President Muhammadu Buhari, on Wednesday, approved the appointment of new 12 Justices for the Court of Appeal, 9 for the Federal High Court and 7 for the Federal Capital Territory High Court.
+ABUJA—President Muhammadu Buhari, yesterday, approved the appointment of 12 new Justices for the Court of Appeal, nine for the Federal High Court and seven for the Federal Capital Territory High Court.

 Appointment of the 28 judicial officers followed their recommendation by the National Judicial Council, NJC.

-According to a statement that was signed by the Director of Information at the NJC, Mr. Soji Oye, the 12 new Justices of the appellate court are Justice P. A. Mahmud, Justice F. O. Ojo, Justice I. A. Andenyangsto, Justice G. O. Kolawole, Justice B. B. Aliyu, Justice Ebiowei Tobi, Justice J. G. Abundaga, Justice A. S. Umar, Justice A. M. Talba, Justice A. M. Bayero, Justice A. M. Lamido and Justice M. B. Idris.
+According to a statement signed by Director of Information at the NJC, Mr. Soji Oye, the 12 new justices of the appellate court are Justice P. A. Mahmud, Justice F. O. Ojo, Justice I. A. Andenyangsto, Justice G. O. Kolawole, Justice B. B. Aliyu, Justice Ebiowei Tobi, Justice J. G. Abundaga, Justice A. S. Umar, Justice A. M. Talba, Justice A. M. Bayero, Justice A. M. Lamido and Justice M. B. Idris.